Ava’s Perfect Match Dating Profile…

 Lisa held up her palms.
 “Well, that’s a no-brainer.
 Isn’t it?”

 Lisa laughed so hard she contracted a pain in her side and had to lean with one palm on the table.
 “This is perfect,” she said, clutching her side.
-“I’m due at the end of September.
-Book your trip for the last week and be with me when the baby is born!”
+“I’m due at the beginning of September.
+Book your trip for the week of my due date and be with me when the baby is born!”

 The chance to be present when Lisa had her baby sounded tempting, but...